erictleung/tutorial-vim/vim-tutorial.md

 Open and close a file

-Seven Habits of Effective Text Editing 2.0
+Habits of Effective Text Editing 2.0

 Movements in Vim, `hjkl`